LearnWeb3DAO/Layer2/README.md

 ### Rollups

-Rollups are solutions that perform transaction execution on Layer 2 but post transaction data onto Layer 1.
+Rollups are solutions that perform transaction execution on Layer 2 but post transaction data onto Layer 1, in a bundled or summarized form.
+Think of rollups as a "squash and merge" operation.
 By moving computation off chain, they free up more space on-chain.
 Onchain data availability is crucial, since it allows Ethereum to double check the integrity of rollup transactions.

 Rollups work by deploying a set of smart contracts on Layer 1 that are responsible for deposits, withdraws, and verifying proofs.
 Proofs are the main distinction between different types of rollups.
 In general, there are two kinds of rollups: ZK Rollups and Optimistic Rollups.